noahvarghese/noahvarghese.me/src/markdown-pages/crypto-tool.md

 techStack:
     - "Ruby on Rails"
     - "PHP"
-    - "SSL"
+    - "openSSL"
-description: "Built as an internal tool so I do not have plain text passwords stored in code.
-Written originally as an excuse to learn rails.
+description: "Built as an internal tool so I do not have plain text passwords stored in code, can be used as an API or manually with a basic frontend.
+Written originally in rails.
 Uses openSSL to encrypt/decrypt a given string.
 Rewritten in vanilla php so as to reduce unnecessary bloat.
-Currently uses iv generated on install by user.
-Can be extended to use user specific iv's kept in database to keep encryption even more secure."
+Currently uses Initialization Vector generated on install by user.
+Can be extended to use user specific iv's kept in database to differentiate encryption per user."
 link: "https://github.com/noahvarghese/cryptoTool"
 ---